100daysofkubernetes/100DaysOfKubernetes/src/start/architecture-overview.md

 - Managed by several operators and controllers — will look at operators and controllers later one.
 [Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) make use of custom resources to manage an application and their components.
 - "Each controller interrogates the kube-apiserver for a particular object state, modifying the object until the declared state matches the current state."
 In short, [controllers](https://kubernetes.io/docs/concepts/architecture/controller/) are used to ensure a process is happening in the desired way.
 - "The [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) is a controller which deploys and restarts containers, Docker by default, until the requested number of containers is running."
-In short, its purpose is to ensure a specific number of nodes are running.
+In short, its purpose is to ensure a specific number of pods are running.

 Note that those concepts are details in further sections of the book.